libAtoms/workflow/docs/source/code_structure.parallelisation.rst

 ****************************************

 Once a function that operates on individual configs has been wrapped, the user can get parallelization to happen in one of two different ways.
-The first is the use of the env var ``WFL_AUTOPARA_NPOOL``.
+The first is the use of the env var ``WFL_NUM_PYTHON_SUBPROCESSES``.
 This variable should be set to a number, and that many python threads will be created (using `multiprocessing.pool.Pool <https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool>`_).
 The script should be run as usual.

 The other is to set the env var ``WFL_MPIPOOL`` to any value, and to run the script with ``mpirun`` (or whatever is appropriate for the installed MPI implementation).
 All MPI tasks will be used to parallelize using `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`_ and `mpipool <https://github.com/mpipool/mpipool>`_.